Advanced Search

 How to use a Heart Beat Sensor

 What is a Heart Rate Sensor?
 Heart Rate Sensor a plug-and-play sensor that can easily incorporate live heart-rate data into projects.
-In the lab, we offer the one from Whadda, but this tutorial will work for Adafruit Pulse Sensor Amped as well.
-Know more about...
+In the lab, we offer the Ear-clip/Finger-clip Heart Rate Sensor from Seeed Studio.
+For other popular heart rate sensors that ...

 How to use an Electromagnet